Chrismettal/PedalDev/README.md

 ### Case

-If you have access to a 3D printer (or to my [Tindie Shop](https://www.tindie.com/stores/binary-6/), there is a printable drill guide available.
+If you have access to a 3D printer (or to my [Tindie Shop](https://www.tindie.com/stores/binary-6/)), there is a printable drill guide available.
 Otherwise, there will be a techdraw sheet with all the dimensions.
+At the [shop](https://www.tindie.com/stores/binary-6/) you will also find predrilled, black cases directly manufactured by Hammond.

+All models are compatible with the same drill layout.
+Holes not required for a specific board will be hidden by the front plate, so the fully stacked 6 controls variant works for every model.

 1. Put the case in the drill guide and use a center punch to mark out all the holes to be drilled